pekrau/Chysl/docs/schema_defs.md

 ## chart_or_include

-Chart specification, or 'include' of a file or web source.
+In-line chart specification, or location (file of web resource) to read the chart specification from.

-- Alternative 1: Include another YAML file from the URI reference.
+- Alternative 1: Read the chart specification (YAML) from the URI reference.
   - *type*: mapping
   - **include**:
     - *required*
     - *type*: string
     - *format*: uri-reference
-- Alternative 2: Specification of any chart.
+- Alternative 2: Specification of a chart.
   - *type*: mapping
   - **chart**:
     - *required*